jenniferoum/gtsam/gtsam/navigation/InvariantEKF.md

 ```math
 P_{k|k-1} = F_kP_{k-1|k-1}F_k^T + Q_{k-1}
 ```
-The state transition matrix $F_k$ is a function of the state at which it is linearized.
+The state transition matrix $F_k$ is a function of the state at the current state estimate.
 This state dependency is the primary source of linearization errors in the EKF.
 ### Update Stage
 In the update stage, sensor measurements are used to update the state estimate.